zhiyingfang2022/llm-d/docs/proposals/llm-d.md

 * Efficiency of serving (perf/$ at target latency)
 * Reduction of operational toil, especially with increasing workload density

+The key design choices in `llm-d` are:

+1. Assume multiple workloads are consuming a shared model server pool and standardize those workload APIs via Kubernetes
+2. Leverage scheduler-directed RPC for disaggregated serving to allow latency and throughput to be traded off dynamically
+3. Strongly separate in-memory and scheduler-directed prefix-caching per replica from durable disaggregated prefix caching to prevent replicas from becoming stateful and to support key sets larger than replica working memory
+4. Use NIXL to abstract high performance point to point KV-cache transfer without a metadata sidechannel
+5. Adapt to existing user deployment patterns and infrastructure vs creating a single monolithic solution
+6. Integrate APIs and core capabilities into upstreams to enforce modularity
+7. Support multiple accelerator hardware architectures with a single set of abstractions, including multiple GPU vendors and systolic architectures like Google TPUs

 ### User Stories (Optional)

 #### Story 1